astriaorg/docs/docs/cloud-rollup/1-digital-ocean.md

 ## Create new sequencer account

-You must create an account on the Astria shared sequencer network where your rollup full node will submit transactions.
+Create an account on the Astria shared sequencer network for your rollup to submit transactions.

 ```bash
 astria-cli sequencer account create